 There are many interesting museums and art galleries that often offer free access to visitors at certain times of the day.
 The National Gallery of Canada houses over 40,000 pieces of art and offers free admission on Thursdays from 5 pm to 8 pm.
 This allows you to explore one of the biggest and best galleries in the country with 13,300 Canadian and European prints and 8,450 drawings that are available for research and viewing.

-Your local community centre may have some exciting events to keep you entertained including farmers markets and live shows.
+Your local community center may have some exciting events to keep you entertained including farmers' markets and live shows.
 To find out what is coming up in your area, follow the bulletin boards and get involved in local clubs.

 One of the most exciting free festivals every year is the Parliament Hill Sound and Light show in Ottawa.
 This impressive display is illuminated on the parliamentary buildings in the Capital of Canada from July to September.
 The lights tell the story and history of Canada with thousands of local and international admirers flocking to the buildings every evening to take in the overwhelming display.